 Visit to (include address and phone contact)

 Visit date/s

 Timing Depart Return

 Group Leader

 Group Leader Mobile contact

 Deputy Group Leader

 Deputy Group Leader Mobile contact

-Names of other Staff /Parents on visit/reside
+Names of other Staff /Parents on visit/reside ntial

 Number of children on visit/residential

 Ratio of staff to children

-Emergency contact:

-Note: This should be the number of a member of the SMT or the school office, whom you

-can contact in case of an emergency or incident involving the group or members of staff.
-Please ensure that the designated person would be able to receive, and respond accordingly

-to the situation throughout the duration of your visit.
+Emergency contact: Note: This should be the number of a member of the SMT or the school office, whom you can contact in case of an emergency or incident involving the group or members of staff.
+Please ensure that the designated person would be able to receive, and respond accordingly to the situation throughout the duration of your visit.
 Please speak with the SMT if you need further clarification.

-Contact 1 (name) Conta Contact number
+Contact 1 (name) Cont act number

-Carl

-Contact 2 (name) Contact number
+Contact 2 (name) Contact num per

 Notes

-notes

 Risk Assessment Authorised by SMT

 Date